Congratulations, you qualify for deals on DISH TV plus Internet in your area!

 The Internet speed will determine what kind of experience you have while you’re gaming online.
 Even if you have the best Internet provider for gaming in your area, if the Mbps are low, your experience will be poor.

 Run a speed test and see where you stand.
 Take a minute to study the results and also factor in the number of people in your household and the devices connected to the Internet at the same time you’re planning on gaming.
 This can strain your bandwidth and slow down your game.
+Also, pay close attention to your ping (latency) and jitter readings in the speed test results, as they better predict your gaming experience than download speed alone.
+For competitive play, aim for under 20ms ping and under 5ms jitter.

 2. Move Closer to Your Router